 About 15 miles from Beverley, Dacre Lakeside Park offers Scandinavian-style lodges around a spectacular 6-acre lake – water babies will be in absolute heaven here!

 The Garden Lodge delivers luxury in spades with its contemporary design and thoughtful touches.
 One double bedroom comes with an en-suite shower while the twin room has its own en-suite bath – no morning queues here!
 The open-plan living area flows beautifully onto the verandah where your hot tub awaits.
-After a day of activities, sinking into those bubbles while gazing at the garden views is pure bliss.

 Water sports dominate the on-site activities with windsurfing, canoeing and fishing available on the lake from April to October.
 Land lubbers can enjoy tennis, footgolf or the 7-hole pitch and putt.
 The pizzeria restaurant saves you cooking and BBQs are available for al fresco dining.